Skip to main content

 Encourage Multi-Agent Debate

-Agents can talk to each other to solve problems, exchange valuable information, make decisions, or hand off tasks.
+Beyond orchestrated handoffs, agents can also talk to each other to solve problems, exchange valuable information, make decisions, or hand off tasks.
 This mechanism allows AI teams to build up a synergy imitating human teams.

 During interactions with agents, don’t just rely on one agent for good-enough, generic answers.
 Engage multiple agents to get diverse perspectives and more refined solutions.